rstacruz/css-condense/README.md

 #### Consolidation via definitions

 Rules with same definitions will be consolidated too.
-Great if you use `@extend` in your favorite CSS preprocessor across many files.
+Great if you use mixins in your favorite CSS preprocessor mercilessly.
+(Those clearfixes will totally add up like crazy)

 ``` css
 div { color: blue; }